|

 Ocean freight carriers have specific fumigation rules for shipments from the USA to Oceania related to the Brown Marmorated Stink Bug (BMSB).

 For details about these seasonal regulations, check the websites of Australia’s Department of Agriculture and Water Resources (DAWR) and New Zealand’s Ministry of Primary Industries (MPI).
-To understand the shipment rules, shippers must talk to their consignees and customs brokers.
+To understand the shipment rules, shippers should consult with their consignees and customs brokers.
 If shipments do not comply, the costs for treatment in Australia and New Zealand will be charged to the cargo account, and these costs can be high.

 All shipments marked as high risk by DAWR and MPI must be treated before loading.
 If one shipment in a container is considered high risk, the whole container will also be labeled as high risk.